 All YBCA public entrances are accessible.
-At the Gallery Forum Building, both the 701 Mission St and Garden Esplanade entrances have electric push-button doors.
+At the Gallery Forum Building, both the 701 Mission St and Garden Esplanade entrances have ramps and electric push-button doors.
 Elevators service both buildings.

 For more than 80 years, the National Lawyers Guild has organized legal workers, law students and attorneys to support social justice movements.
 The San Francisco Bay Area Chapter is the largest National Lawyers Guild chapter in the country and has played a significant role in providing legal support to activists and community organizers fighting for racial and economic justice in the Bay Area.
 Its annual Testimonial Dinner honors members and allies who are driven by the same values of equity and justice that guide NLGSF’s work.

 Journal Ad Space

 Hundreds of progressive and radical legal workers, lawyers, and law students will gather at our Chapter’s largest fundraising event of the year.
 Folks will join in for food, drinks, and celebrating our honorees.

 If you would like your organization or business showcased in our program booklet buy an ad here.

 For more than four decades, Dennis P. Riordan, long time NLG member and one of the premier appellate litigators in the United States, has worked to free defendants convicted in cases with political significance.

 After he first came to California in 1975, Dennis assisted in the trial defense of Johnny Spain, a member of the San Quentin Six facing the death penalty for allegedly participating in an attempted escape from San Quentin Prison that left famed prison author George Jackson dead.
 Dennis then waged a thirteen-year battle through state and federal courts, including the United States Supreme Court, eventually leading to Spain’s release in 1988.